Nonlinear State Estimation of a Degrading Battery System

 To implement an event-based Kalman filter, the state equation is enabled only when the event happens.
 In other word, the state equation is event-based as well.
 For a linear system , set the state equation to be

 A: .
 In this example, .
 As a result, equals 1 all the time.

 Initial state x

 This is the covariance of the process noise .
-Since the degradation rate in the capacity is around 1 Ah per discharge-charge cycle, set the process noise to be 1.
+Since degradation rate in the capacity is around 1 Ah per discharge-charge cycle, set the process noise to be 1.

 Sample Time: Ts.

-In the Options tab, add an input port
+Click Options to add input port

 Note that setting

 Enable to 0 does not disable predictions using state equations.
 It is the reason why the state equation is configured to be event-based as well.
 By setting an event-based A and Q for the Kalman filter block, predictions using state equations are disabled when

 To simulate the system, load the battery parameters.
 The file contains the battery parameters including , , and etc.